News Corp's publishing business to initiate stock buyback

 The publishing spinoff includes News Corp's newspapers including The Wall Street Journal and The Times in London, a cable network and pay-TV provider in Australia, book publisher HarperCollins and fledgling education company, Amplify.

-The company named current directors Lachlan Murdoch and James Murdoch to the board of the new News Corp.
-New additions to the board include Thomson; Ana Paula Pessoa, a partner at Brunswick Group; John Elkann, head of Exor SpA (EXOR.MI); and Masroor Siddiqui, head of investment firm Naya Management.
+The company also named directors to the board of the new News Corp that includes current directors Lachlan and James Murdoch.
+New additions to the board include Thomson; Ana Paula Pessoa, a partner at Brunswick Group; John Elkann, head of EXOR S.p.A; and Masroor Siddiqui, head of investment firm Naya Management.

-At 21st Century Fox, new board directors include Delphine Arnault, deputy general manager at Christian Dior Couture; Jacques Nasser of One Equity Partners; and Robert Silberman, executive chairman of Strayer Education Inc (STRA.O).
+At 21st Century Fox, new board directors include Delphine Arnault, deputy general manager at Christian Dior Couture; Jacques Nasser of One Equity Partners; and Robert Silberman, executive chairman of Strayer Education.

-Rupert Murdoch will be CEO of 21st Century Fox and chairman of both companies.
+Rupert Murdoch will serve as CEO of 21st Century Fox and chairman of both companies.